Glyburide (By mouth)

 How to Use This Medicine

-- It is best to take this medicine with breakfast or your first main meal of the day.
-Ask your doctor if you need to take this medicine at any other time.
+- Take this medicine with breakfast or your first main meal of the day unless your doctor tells you differently.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use this medicine together with bosentan.

 - Some foods and medicines can affect how glyburide works.
 Tell your doctor if you are using aspirin, chloramphenicol, ciprofloxacin, cyclosporine, disopyramide, fluoxetine, isoniazid, miconazole, niacin, phenytoin, probenecid, warfarin or another blood thinner, an NSAID pain or arthritis medicine, medicine to treat an infection, a sulfa medicine, a phenothiazine medicine, an MAO inhibitor, blood pressure medicines, a diuretic (water pill), a steroid medicine, thyroid medicine, estrogens, or birth control pills.

 - If you are also taking colesevelam, take it at least 4 hours after you take glyburide.

 - Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart or blood vessel problems, adrenal or pituitary gland problems, or G6PD deficiency.
 Tell your doctor if you drink alcohol.